 What is the Rotator Cuff

 The rotator cuff is a group of 4 muscles that controls the movement of the arm and shoulder.
 This group is called the rotator cuff.
 Muscles are connected to bones by tendons.
 Bones are connected to other bones by ligaments.
 When there is a tear of one of the tendons, then it is said that there is a torn rotator cuff.
 The tear can be of one or more of the tendons that connect the muscle to the bone.
-When there is a blow to the area of the rotator cuff, or a fall onto an outstretched hand, or a fracture or dislocation of the shoulder joint, then a tear can occur.
+When there is a blow to the area of the rotator cuff such as in a car accident, or a fall onto an outstretched hand or a fracture or dislocation of the shoulder joint such as would occur during a slip and fall, then a tear can occur.
 Tears can also occur from overuse, and/or from aging.

 When a Shoulder Replacement Needs to be Considered

 Shoulder impingement results when there is some compression of the rotator cuff tendon[s].
 The compression can occur as a result of a traumatic event, such as an accident, or it is a result of a gradual process, like a rope fraying as it is being rubbed.
 In a shoulder impingement the tendon is being rubbed, and if your condition is not properly treated or addressed it can ultimately result in a tear, i.e. a torn rotator cuff.